Accessible colour

 Good and bad colour combinations for accessibility showing coloured text on coloured backgrounds

 Figure 2.56.
-Some examples of good and bad colour combinations for accessibility.
+Examples of good and bad colour combinations for accessibility.
 Image attribution: image by Lisa Cianci, Creative Commons licence Attribution-Non-commercial-ShareAlike-4.0.
 Select image to enlarge.

-This Mozilla article gives a good overview of understanding colour accessibility for the Web (link opens in a new tab).
+This Mozilla article gives a good overview of understanding colour accessibility for the Web.

-The World Wide Web Consortium (W3C) has a Web Accessibility Initiative (WAI) (link opens in a new tab), which develops standards and support materials to help you understand and implement accessibility in your online content.
+The World Wide Web Consortium (W3C) has a Web Accessibility Initiative (WAI), which develops standards and support materials to help you understand and implement accessibility in your online content.

 Activities: using tools and resources for accessible art and design